Common searched topics: Manufacturing, Label printing, Sales order

 Product details inFlow pulls from WooCommerce

-When the product pull settings are active, inFlow will connect to WooCommerce and automatically pull in any new products that have been made in WooCommerce.
-The details that will be created with the pull are
+When the product pull settings are active, inFlow will connect to WooCommerce and automatically pull any new products added in WooCommerce.
+The details that will be created with the pull include:

 • SKU